Iowa Public Employees' Retirement System

 active member and annuitant.

-NOTE: The larger the percentage is that IPERS is away from
+NOTE: The larger the percentage that IPERS is away from

 peer public pension funds